All Episodes

 Don't dream small and take chances.

-Look down, you're on the high board.
+You're on the high board.

 It's scary.

-You know, I jumped and jumped and jumped and kept jumping, and you know, um, and it got bigger than I ever imagined.
+When I first got behind a radio microphone and I loved it, I jumped and jumped and jumped and kept jumping and it got bigger than I ever imagined.

-I'm not saying I'm talented, I'm just saying that finding what you love and you know, sharing it with others and serving others.
+I'm just saying that finding what you love and sharing it with others and serving others.

-But think of all the every person that serves you in a restaurant, okay.
+I'll go through this on the other side, but think of all the every person that serves you in a restaurant.

 They're all serving you.

-You're we're not designed to sit back as kings in this life, in my view.
+We're not designed to sit back as kings in this life, in my view.

-Um, so we have a lot going on in terms of news today.
+So we have a lot going on in terms of news today.

-Um, um, I'm watching all of it.
+I'm watching all of it.

-Uh the Schumer shutdown continues.
+The Schumer shutdown continues.

-Uh, the radicalism by Governor Pritzker.
+The radicalism by Governor Pritzker.

-You know, I look at this this idiot.
+You know, I look at this idiot.

-This I I can't believe that this is the state of the Democratic Party.
+I can't believe that this is the state of the Democratic Party.

 You know, politically, I'd like to say it's great for the Republicans, and it is the radicalization of the Democratic Party.

-And when I was in DC yesterday, I talked to a lot of people about this.
+And when I was in D.C. yesterday, I talked to a lot of people about this.

 They'd never seen anything like it in their life.

-And I believe it was Joel Lieberman.
+And I believe it was Joe Lieberman.

 And remember Joe Lieberman, vice presidential candidate, Democratic Party, ran for office.

-What are you wrong with?
+What are you running with?

-Al Gore in what?
+Al Gore in what year was that?

 92?